Jimdo/JimFlowPrint/README.md

 JimFlowPrint is a component of JimFlow

-see http://jimflow.jimdo.com for more informations
+see http://jimflow.jimdo.com for more information